The Return of ‘The Wobblies’

 For May Day, a reissue of a classic documentary about a radical labor movement

-Recently, a large group of Amazon employees in a warehouse in Staten Island wonby a considerable margin.
-As significant a win for organized labor as that was, it was merely the highest-profile case in what has been a broader trend toward unionization in the service sector. have officially formed unions, for instance.
-And then there are the employees at Apple stores in and who embarked on their own unionization campaigns, with the Atlanta employees filing a petition with the National Labor Relations Board to unionize.
+Recently, a large group of Amazon employees in a warehouse in Staten Island won a highly contentious vote for a labor union by a considerable margin.
+As significant a win for organized labor as that was, it was merely the highest-profile case in what has been a broader trend toward unionization in the service sector.
+At least 16 Starbucks branches have officially formed unions, for instance.
+And then there are the employees at Apple stores in New York City and Atlantawho embarked on their own unionization campaigns, with the Atlanta employees filing a petition with the National Labor Relations Board to unionize.

 Aesthetically speaking, The Wobblies is basically a talking-heads documentary, of a type that Ken Burns later popularized in many of his television nonfiction epics.
 The film introduces all its interview subjects by name in the opening credits—and, in its most noteworthy aesthetic touch, subsequently never shows their names again onscreen, the opposite of what most documentaries do in order to help the audience keep the characters straight.
 Instead, it essentially makes all of these people equal—fitting for a movement founded on collective action.
 Interspersed among the film’s many interviews are copious amounts of archival stills and historical footage.
 Outside of the film’s onscreen interview segments, the film’s soundtrack features a wealth of folk songs from the era, as well as voiceover narration from Roger Baldwin, one of the founders of the American Civil Liberties Union.